 Christine is now devoting all her time & energy to BCLA projects and making more time for physical activities.

 In 1993, with no explainable cause, Christine developed primary lymphedema in her right arm.
 For the first 20 years she had very limited direction in how to manage the condition and suffered a number of cellulitis infections.
 In 2013, after pursuing further medical assistance, she finally met Dr. Weiss and Fatima Inglis at Holy Family Hospital through whom she learned how to manage the condition to reduce the risk of further infections.
 Her motivation in supporting the BC Lymphedema Association is to help others learn about resources and supports available to manage their condition.

 Christine answers the information line calls for BCLA.

-LILA REYNOLDS - Vice President
+LILA REYNOLDS - Treasurer